arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 Why test?

-1. It is close to the changed code — in project source, as opposed to any external documentation medium.
+1. It is close to the changed code — in the project source, as opposed to any external documentation medium.

 2. It is executable, unlike code comment and greatly reduces the risk of someone [not noticing an announcement](https://www.goodreads.com/quotes/379100-there-s-no-point-in-acting-surprised-about-it-all-the).

 In a project I've recently worked on there was already an unannounced `AcitveRecord::Persistence#reload` method patch inside `User` model.
 I consider myself very lucky spotting within over 910000 lines of code having only 10% test coverage.

-A code comment would definitely not help me noticing it, coming to this project only recently and the authors were already working on something else too.
+A code comment would definitely not help me notice it — I came to this project only recently and the authors were already working on it before were gone.

 A test I've added to document it looked like this: